wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/using-the-command-line-interface.md

 ## Enable the Management API

-You need to enable the management API when you start your WSO2 Micro Integrator instance.
-Pass the following system property:
+Enable the management API when you start your WSO2 Micro Integrator instance by pass the following system property:

 ```bash
 -DenableManagementApi